MyNameIs-13/dotfiles/README.md

 - Open KDEConnect on smartphone
   - Pair new device
-    - Add devices by IP
+    - Add devices by IP (when not working directly)
       - Add device IP
         - Perform handshake